acubura/python-learning-assistant/README.md

 ## 🌈 Final Note

-Learning to code should feel **exciting, not intimidating**.
+Learning programming should feel **exciting, not overwhelming**.
-This assistant is built to make your first steps in Python **simple, friendly, and enjoyable**.
+This assistant was built to make your first steps in Python **friendly, interactive, and enjoyable**.

 Happy Coding! 🐍✨